 The Education Department recognizes that an offender’s education is related to the recidivism rate.
 Offenders demonstrating the desire, self-discipline, and motivation to achieve an improved level of education are offered the opportunity to do so.
 The Education Department’s goal is to provide each individual offender, including those with physical, mental, emotional, and learning disabilities, the opportunity to improve his academic and/or vocational skills before release.
 All programs are voluntary but, once registered, a student must attend.

-The Director of Education supervises all academic and vocational programs.
+The Education Coordinator supervises all academic and vocational programs.
 Admittance to the education program is voluntary.
 Offenders are expected to show progress in their classes.

-Academic remediation and River Parish Community College Extension programs are also administered by the Educatio Director.
+Northshore Community College Extension programs are also administered by the Education Coordinator.
 While admittance to the programs is voluntary, the callouts are mandatory.
 Offenders attending mandatory callout programs will be dropped from the course after their second unexcused absence.